glebite/3d-print-tools/README.md

 I needed an adaptor for my shop vac

 ## pvcpipe2vacuumhead.FCStd:
 ### Descripion:
 pvc pipe to floor thingy

 ## solarstandholder.FCStd:
 ### Description:
 Old solar panel mount was eaten by squirrels - new one designed and printed.

 ## fake-security-cam-insert.FCStd:
 ### Description:
 An insert for a raspberry pi zero w or so for a cheap fake security camera.

 ## DIN-NanoBracket.FCStd:
 ### Description:
 A DIN rail bracket for holding an Arduino Nano

+## tsquare-mount.FCStd:
+### Description:
+V/T-slot drop mounting bracket to hold robots or such to work on in isolation.